php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-times"></a>
 #### `times()` {.collection-method}

-The static `times` method creates a new collection by invoking the given closure a specified number of times:
+The static `times` method creates a new collection by invoking the callback a given amount of times:

     $collection = Collection::times(10, function ($number) {
         return $number * 9;